The Ultimate In Birding Tours

 PERU’S IQUITOS & UPPER AMAZON BIRDING TOUR: OVERVIEW

 Birdquest’s Peru’s Iquitos & Upper Amazon birding tours focus on the many species found in the northern part of Peruvian Amazonia, centred on the city of Iquitos.
 During our exciting Iquitos & Upper Amazon tour we visit Explorama, Explornapo, the Amazon Conservatory for Tropical Studies and remote Muyuna Lodge, as well as the ‘white sand’ habitats around Iquitos itself, in search of many specialities and a host of more widespread Amazonian birds.
-Birding highlights include Nocturnal and Wattled Curassows, Black-faced Hawk, Pavonine Quetzal, the spectacular Black-necked Red Cotinga, Zimmer’s Woodcreeper, Undulated Antshrike, Reddish-winged Bare-eye, Chestnut-belted Gnateater and Band-tailed Oropendola.
+Birding highlights include Nocturnal and Wattled Curassows, Black-faced Hawk, Pavonine Quetzal, the spectacular Black-necked Red Cotinga, Zimmer’s Woodcreeper, Fulvous Antshrike, Reddish-winged Bare-eye, Chestnut-belted Gnateater and Band-tailed Oropendola.

-Over millions of years in the Amazonian rainforest of the Iquitos region of Peru, the process of evolution has progressed in response to climate change, the rise of the Andes, and the birth of the Amazon river with its multitude of tributaries.
+Over millions of years in the Amazonian rainforest of the Iquitos region of Peru, the process of evolution has progressed in response to climate change, the rise of the Andes, and the birth of the Amazon River with its multitude of tributaries.
 The result is an incredible array of habitats and soil types, each with a specialized flora and fauna.
 Modern research has proven that unique species are restricted to the more rare and distinctive of these Amazonian habitats.
-Overlooked by early 19th century ornithologists, interest in such fragile and unique ecosystems has occurred only recently with the discovery of several bird species new to science from the white sandy soil forests of Iquitos.
+Overlooked by early 19th-century ornithologists, interest in such fragile and unique ecosystems has occurred only recently with the discovery of several bird species new to science from the white sandy soil forests of Iquitos.

 These discoveries are just a few examples of the incredibly high biodiversity of the Iquitos region.
-Its broad position at the shared boundary of the three major biogeographic centre of the South American continent are the cause for world records in numbers of reptiles, amphibians and tree species.
+Its broad position at the shared boundary of the three major biogeographic centres of the South American continent is the cause for world records in the numbers of reptiles, amphibians and tree species.
 With over 600 species of birds recorded from the surroundings of the city of Iquitos, this part of western Amazonia is known to be one of the richest areas for birds in the entire vast Amazonian basin.

 Founded during the rubber and timber boom of the 19th century, this remote Amazonian city in northern Peru is surrounded by the Amazon, Itaya and Nanay rivers.
 It still has no road connections to the outside world, so access is by air and river only.
 This is one of the few places on our planet that we visit where roads are virtually non-existent!